The Support You Need. The Settlement You Deserve.

 Here are some of the most common causes of cycling injuries:

 Whether you’re looking for an easy bike path or a quick bike route to get to work, Modesto offers numerous bikeways throughout the city.
-The four types of bikeways in Modesto are defined as follows:

-• Class 1: standard bike path that provides bicycle travel on a paved right-of-way completely separated from any street or highway.
+Class 1 – Standard bike path that provides bicycle travel on a paved right-of-way completely separated from any street or highway.
 Examples include the Virginia Corridor Trail, Dry Creek Regional Park Trails, and Hetchy Trail.

-• Class 2: referred to as a “bike lane,” a Class II bikeway provides a striped and line-drawn for one-way travel on the street or highway.
+Class 2 – Referred to as a “bike lane,” a Class II bikeway provides a striped and line-drawn for one-way travel on the street or highway.
 Examples include Buffered bike lanes and combined bike/right turn lanes.

-• Class 3: this is generally referred to as a “bike route,” this bikeway is for shared use with pedestrians or motor vehicle traffic, which is identified by signage.
+Class 3 – This is generally referred to as a “bike route,” this bikeway is for shared use with pedestrians or motor vehicle traffic, which is identified by signage.
 These are typically found on roadway routes that are signed but not necessarily separated from traffic.

-• Class 4: cycle tracks or separated bikeways provide a right-of-way for exclusive bicycle travel, typically adjacent to a roadway and protected from vehicular traffic.
+Class 4 – Cycle tracks or separated bikeways provide a right-of-way for exclusive bicycle travel, typically adjacent to a roadway and protected from vehicular traffic.
 These are on-street facilities reserved for bicyclists with physical separation from vehicle traffic, such as curbs, bollards, or landscaping.

 According to the Statute of Limitations in California, you have two years from the day your bicycle crash occurred.
 However, there are some exceptions.
 For example, if a government vehicle ran a red light to make a left turn and caused your accident.
 You would have six months, instead of two years, to file a personal injury claim.